 To highlight the role that compromised machine identities played in the data breaches revealed in 2017, we examined security incidents where large amounts of data were extracted without detection.
 Due to the massive scope and duration of these breaches, it’s likely machine identities played a pivotal role in these breaches.

 Uber Data Breach Impacts Over 50 Million Users and Drivers – According to Bloomberg the orchestrators of the attackaccessed a private coding site used by Uber engineers, and then used login credentials to access data from an Amazon Web Services account used by the ride-sharing company.
 Unfortunately, cyber attackers often abuse access to cloud services, such as Amazon AWS, to fly under the radar of other security controls.

 The Shadow Brokers Crack the NSA –Although the initial breach took place in 2016, the results of this incident were felt throughout 2017.
 For example, a data dump released in May revealed 300 megabytes of “cyber weapons" that allegedly originated from the NSA.
 In a distressing admission, Michael Morell, a former deputy and acting director of the CIA, said the NSA doesn’t know what else the leakers may have accessed, and, most concerning, whether the group is still actively stealing information.
 A key symptom of compromised machine identities is the inability to determine malicious activity inside encrypted tunnels.

-“Effective machine identity protection requires complete visibility and continuous assessment of all identities across the extended enterprise,” concluded Hunter.
+“Effective machine identity management requires complete visibility and continuous assessment of all identities across the extended enterprise,” concluded Hunter.
 “Only comprehensive intelligence can drive the automated, coordinated actions that are necessary to proactively remediate machine identity weaknesses.
 Until more organizations have these capabilities, we will continue to see massive breaches, even among large organizations with major investments in security.
-The only way organizations can stem the rising tide of data loss is to automate machine identity protection.”
+The only way organizations can stem the rising tide of data loss is to automate machine identity management.”